If there is a single takeaway from the local elections in Britain, it’s that both major parties did… meh.

-Until there is a chance in British policy, the dream of owning a property will remain just that — a dream.
+Until there is a change in British policy, the dream of owning a property will remain just that — a dream.

 The Conservative and Labour conferences were both aimed at shoring up traditional party bases.

 Rather than worry about the next election, Conservatives wonder who will be next to head over to UKIP.